bgoonz/docs-collection/google-chrome/native-client/pepper_beta/c/struct_p_p_b___file_ref__1__2.md

 Detailed Description
 --------------------

-The `PPB_FileRef` struct represents a "weak pointer" to a file in a file system.
+The `PPB_FileRef` struct represents a “weak pointer” to a file in a file system.

 This struct contains a `PP_FileSystemType` identifier and a file path string.